-Hence, independent of the initial conditions, during the phase of neutron captures one can have a hot ($T\gtrsim 0.7$~GK) or cold ($T\lesssim 0.3$~GK) r~process, see section~\ref{sec:basic-working} and Fig.~\ref{fig:revol} where dark gray and brown lines correspond to cold r~process conditions and light gray lines to hot r~process conditions.
+Independent of the initial conditions, during the phase of neutron captures one can have a hot or cold r-process, see section~\ref{sec:basic-working} and Fig.~\ref{fig:revol} where dark gray and brown lines correspond to cold r-process conditions and light gray lines to hot r-process conditions.
 Typically the expansion of the material is ``slow'' enough to allow for all neutrons to be captured.
-This leads to the occurrence of several fission cycles with large amounts of very heavy nuclei prone to fission, mainly around $A\sim 280$, remaining at freeze-out, see Figs.~\ref{fig_fission} and~\ref{fig:freezeevol}.
+This leads to the occurrence of several fission cycles with large amounts of very heavy nuclei prone to fission, mainly around $A\sim 280$, remaining at freeze-out, see Fig.~\ref{fig_fission}.
 During the final freeze-out phase the fission yields of the heaviest nuclei determine the final abundances of nuclei with $A\lesssim 140$~\citep{Goriely.Martinez-Pinedo:2015}.
 Fission also produces large amounts of neutrons that tend to be captured on the third r-process peak material.
-Depending on the amount of neutrons produced and the speed at which they are released the third r-process peak can be shifted to higher mass numbers when compared with solar abundances~\citep[see Fig.~\ref{fig_6} from][and for more details on the effects of fission subsection~\ref{sec:fission}]{Eichler.Arcones.ea:2015}.
-The final impact depends on the mass model considered, see Fig.~\ref{fig:Joel-final}, and $\beta$-decay half-lives~\citep{Marketin.Huther.Martinez-Pinedo:2016,panov16}.
-Shorter $\beta$-decay half-lives for very heavy nuclei result in smaller abundances in the fissioning region and hence less and faster release of neutrons during the freeze-out~\citep{Eichler.Arcones.ea:2015}.
+Depending on the amount of neutrons produced and the speed at which they are released, the third r-process peak can be shifted to higher mass numbers when compared with solar abundances \citep[see Fig.~\ref{fig_6} from][and for more details on the effects of fission, subsection~\ref{sec:fission}]{Eichler.Arcones.ea:2015}.
+This depends on the mass model, see Fig.~\ref{fig:Joel-final}, and $\beta$-decay half-lives~\citep{Marketin.Huther.Martinez-Pinedo:2016,panov16}.
+In particular, shorter $\beta$-decay half-lives for very heavy nuclei result in smaller abundances in the fissioning region and hence less and faster release of neutrons during the freeze-out~\citep{Eichler.Arcones.ea:2015}.